paylhorse/sands-of-sodis/README.md

 ## Technical Overview

 SANDS OF SODIS is built atop an advanced Unity framework, inspired by the code structure of PSX/Dreamcast-era JRPGs.
 We employ [DarkMoonSharp](https://github.com/paylhorse/darkmoonsharp) to harness the power of LuaJIT, creating a flexible and high-performance "kernel" of sorts around the core game logic.
-The C# codebase within adheres to the ECS paradigm, and is optimized with Burst compilation at runtime.
+The C# codebase within employs ECS modules, which are optimized with Burst compilation at runtime (DOTS).
 Our performance and stability is benchmarked against hand-crafted C++ engines akin to Valve's Source, and nothing less.

 ## Console Commands